The Church Community

 Our church leadership emerges out of this, so that we do not have a single ‘one-man (or woman) ministry’.
 We do however have a leadership team, currently comprising three couples, led by Alastair and Hazel Barnett.
 Alastair is the leader, or community head of the church.
 He is sometimes called the pastor or minister, but prefers a less ‘professional’ sounding title!

 While rooted deeply in the local community, we also believe it is important to have a wider vision and to be part of something bigger.
-We are part of Oxfordshire Community Churches and work closely together with a group of 4 other churches in the west part of Oxfordshire and beyond, known as West Region.
+We are part of Oxfordshire Community Churches and work closely together with several other churches in the west part of Oxfordshire and beyond, known as Roots + Rivers.
 All are part of a UK and international family of churches called Salt and Light Advance.
 Approximately once every two months, we meet together on a Sunday morning with the other churches of West Region in a larger Celebration, held in Witney.

 ACCC is the contemporary expression of Cote Baptist Church, whose history dates back to the early eighteenth century.
 The congregation continued to meet in Cote Baptist Chapel (built in 1756) right up until 1980, when it moved into the newly-built Fellowship Centre in Aston, where it has met ever since.
 Cote Baptist Chapel itself is now managed by the Historic Chapels Trust and is available for booking for special events e.g. weddings, blessings, concerts etc (For further details about the Chapel, contact email@example.com)